DarkSnakeGang/GoogleSnakeModLoader/README.md

 ## Pudding Mod
 ![image](https://user-images.githubusercontent.com/69080709/227233548-5b206072-7705-4102-9e70-95bc692ebdc5.png)

-# Search terms for standard version
+# Search terms for the standard version

-The standard version will work for search terms including any of the below words/phrases.
-It must have the full word (i.e. "google snaking" or "google snaek" won't work, since they don't contain the word snake)
+The standard version will work for search terms, including any of the below words/phrases.
+It must have the complete word (i.e. "google snaking" or "google snaek" won't work since they don't contain the word snake)

 snake
 serpiente